Chocolate Sheet Cake

 Bake in the oven for 26-27 minutes until a toothpick can be inserted and comes out clean.

-Remove the chocolate sheet cake from the oven and allow it to cool completely in the pan before frosting the cake.
+Remove the chocolate sheet cake from the oven and allow it to cool completely in the pan ono a wire rack before frosting the cake.

-To make the chocolate frosting, beat together the confectioners’ sugar, cocoa powder, heavy cream, and vanilla until light and fluffy.
-If the frosting is a bit too thick, add some more heavy cream until it thins out a bit!
+To make the chocolate frosting, beat together the powdered sugar, cocoa powder, heavy cream, and vanilla until light and fluffy.
+If the frosting is a bit too thick, add some more heavy cream to thin it out a bit!

 Smooth the frosting into an even layer across the top of the cake and decorate with anything you want!
 Then slice and serve!